JacksonVirgo/JacksonVirgo/README.md

 ### G'day, I'm Jack
-I'm the developer for [Discord Mafia](https://discord.gg/social-deduction)!
+Co-Owner and Lead Developer for [Discord Mafia](https://discord.gg/social-deduction)

 ## Currently Working On
-- Github's "Game Off" Game Jam
-- Mafia Engine Rewrite
+- Mafia Engine: Rust Rewrite

 ## Focused Projects
 - [Mafia Engine](https://github.com/JacksonVirgo/mafia-engine-2.0) - The dedicated discord bot for Discord Mafia; running, automating and helping all users play and host games of mafia (and more)